-High School Level Algebra I, Algebra II and one lab science required.
+High School Level Algebra I required.
+Algebra II and one lab science desired.

 The Culinary Arts program provides students with a complete and versatile background in culinary arts.
-Students study professional cooking methodology, Classical French, International and American regional cuisines, pastry arts, tableside cookery, advanced garde manger production, and other culinary topics.
+Students study professional cooking methodology; Classical French, International and American regional cuisines; pastry arts; tableside cookery; advanced garde manger production; and other culinary topics.
 Students learn to apply this knowledge through hands-on experience in the kitchen and dining room and operate the school's in-house restaurant as part of their second year of studies.
 Graduates work as cooks, sous chefs, chefs, kitchen managers and the like.
-They may also choose to transfer to four-year college programs to further their education.
+They may also choose to transfer to four-year College programs to further their education.